Gantt Chart Excel Template - Task Dependencies

 Definition of Task Dependency

-Setting dependencies between tasks is the most powerful feature of Gantt Excel.
+Setting task dependencies between tasks is the most powerful feature of Gantt Excel.
 The in-built auto-scheduling automation of the template is able to update the dates of tasks based on changes that are made to its dependent tasks.
+Gantt Excel is the only Gantt chart excel template with task dependencies.

 - Finish-to-Start (FS)